terencezl/terencezl.github.io/index.md

 _Head of ML / Principal Engineer, 2021 - Present_

-I had previously worked on facial recognition back in 2017, and really wanted to solve the two biggest problems in the industry - the accuracy of the algorithm, and the accuracy & scalability of the vector search engine at increasingly large sizes (deca-billion scale and more).
+I had previously worked on computer vision / facial recognition back in 2017, and really wanted to solve the two biggest problems in the industry - the accuracy of the algorithm, and the accuracy & scalability of the vector search engine at increasingly large sizes (deca-billion scale and more).
 Clearview was the perfect opportunity for me.
 I ended up solving them in each of the two years when I was here.
 In addition, I took on a lot more responsibilities, both in leadership/strategy and in people management.

 * Created a facial recognition [algorithm](https://pages.nist.gov/frvt/reportcards/11/clearviewai_000.html) ranked **US #1** and **World #2** (at time of submission) by [NIST](https://pages.nist.gov/frvt/html/frvt11.html).
 * Researched & implemented a **deca-B** [vector search engine](https://www.clearview.ai/post/how-we-store-and-search-30-billion-faces) that was **100+** times the SOTA throughput.
 Fused high-profile open-source C++ libraries and created Python bindings.
 Near-term 1/10 server cost & much higher capacity.
 Long-term $multi-M annual savings.